Fallen angel: 1 Enoch

 An etiological interpretation of 1 Enoch deals with the origin of evil.
 By shifting the origin of mankind's sin and their misdeeds to illicit angel instruction, evil is attributed to something supernatural from without.
 This motif, in 1 Enoch, differs from that of later Jewish and Christian theology; in the latter evil is something from within.
 According to a paradigmatic interpretation, 1 Enoch might deal with illicit marriages between priests and women.
 As evident from Leviticus 21:1–15, priests were prohibited to marry impure women.
 Accordingly, the fallen angels in 1 Enoch are the priests counterpart, who defile themselves by marriage.
 Just like the angels are expelled from heaven, the priests are excluded from their service at the altar.
-Unlike most other apocalyptic writings, 1 Enoch reflects a growing dissatisfaction with the priestly establishments in Jerusalem in 3rd century BC.
-The paradigmatic interpretation parallels the Adamic myth in regard of the origin of evil: In both cases, transcending ones own limitations inherent in their own nature, causes their fall.
+Unlike most other apocalyptic writings, 1 Enoch reflects a growing dissatisfaction with the priestly establishments in Jerusalem in the 3rd century BC.
+The paradigmatic interpretation parallels the Adamic myth in regard of the origin of evil: In both cases, transcending one's own limitations inherent in their own nature causes their fall.
 This contrasts the etiological interpretation, which implies another power besides God, in heaven.
 The latter solution therefore poorly fits into monotheistic thought.
 Otherwise, the introduction to illicit knowledge might reflect a rejection of foreign Hellenistic culture.
 Accordingly, the fallen angels represent creatures of Greek mythology, which introduced forbidden arts, used by Hellenistic kings and generals, resulting in oppression of Jews.